The Small Business Guide To Preventing Chargebacks (& How To Fight Chargebacks When They Happen)

 - When necessary, use the Address Verification System (AVS).
 This is particularly important for eCommerce, mail order, and telephone sales.
 Note that many providers charge a small fee every time you use AVS.
 However, it’s a fraction of what a chargeback will cost you.

 - For card-not-present transactions, ensure that you collect the CVC2 and CVV2 card verification numbers.
 This is the three-digit security code on the back of the customer’s card.

 At the same time, chargeback fraud on the part of dishonest consumers is a growing problem.
-It’s currently too easy for a dishonest customer to claim that they never authorized a purchase while quietly keeping the goods they’ve essentially received for free.
 As a consumer protection measure, the existing chargeback system today doesn’t adequately take the possibility of customer-based fraud into account.
 With consumer-based fraud on the rise, however, we can only hope that the credit card associations will modify their chargeback policies in the near future to deal with this problem.

 Until that happens, your best bet is to avoid suffering a chargeback in any way you can.
 The steps we’ve outlined above will help you minimize the possibility of a chargeback resulting from an error on your part.
 We also encourage you to keep an open line of communication between your business and your customers.
 Let them know that they should come to you first before resorting to contacting their credit card issuer for a refund.

 While having at least an occasional chargeback is an unavoidable part of doing business, you should be able to minimize the frequency of chargebacks you have to deal with by following the preventative steps we’ve outlined above.
 With friendly fraud on the rise, many providers are now offering software-based chargeback protection programs to further safeguard your business against chargebacks.
 In many cases, these programs are a good investment and can lower your overall costs in responding to chargebacks.